vHattan/New_hw2_chicago_data_challenge/README.md

 #Details :
-Both data sets were cleaned and used for the last resent 5 years only.
+Both data sets were cleaned and used for the time between 2010-2015 only.
 From those sets I used the community area number to find how many crimes occurred in each community area individually that I found by finding the repetition number of the Area_code in each data set.

 The code is written in Python.